 Furthermore, the Issuer shall meet the minimum requirements for own funds and eligible liabilities ("MREL") in accordance with the SRMR upon request of the resolution authority.
-This MREL target shall be determined by the resolution authority (in the case of the Issuer, the Single Resolution Board ("SRB")) and shall be calculated as the amount of own funds and eligible liabilities expressed as a percentage of the total liabilities and own funds of the institution.
+This MREL target shall be determined by the resolution authority (in the case of the Issuer, the Single Resolution Board ("SRB")) and shall be calculated in accordance with the SRMR as the amount of own funds and eligible liabilities expressed as a percentage of the total risk exposure amount ("TREA") and the leverage ratio exposure ("LRE"), each calculated in accordance with the CRR.

-On 16 June 2021, RBI received the formal decision of the Austrian Financial Market Authority (Finanzmarktaufsichtsbehörde - "FMA") on MREL for the RBI Resolution Group Austria (for details see section "3.1 RBI is part of the Raiffeisen Banking Sector" below), based on the amounts of the balance sheet as of 31 December 2019.
-The FMA decision represents the formal implementation of the joint decision made by the SRB, the FMA and other relevant resolution authorities dated 28 May 2021 under Austrian law.
+On 24 May 2022, RBI received the formal decision of the Austrian Financial Market Authority (Finanzmarktaufsichtsbehörde - "FMA") on MREL for the RBI Resolution Group Austria (for details see section "3.1 RBI is part of the Raiffeisen Banking Sector" below).
+The FMA decision represents the formal implementation of the decision of the SRB dated 28 April 2022 under Austrian law.